zouchuhang/LayoutNet/README.md

 ```
 Note that this loads the pretrained boundary prediction branch.

-- To train the boudary prediction branch
+- To train the boudary prediction branch:
 ```
 th driver_pano_edg.lua
 ```